cadwiki/cadwiki/WebApplication/BlogApp/wwwroot/posts/nuget-examples-start-here.md

 ﻿# nuget-examples-start-here
-The nuget example repos now have "start here" comments that you can search for in the code.
+The nuget example repos now have "start here" comments.
+I often use these comments as search strings to remind myself what I need to change when using these packages in my existing apps.
 Many thanks to Eslam Gamal for testing out the code and providing feedback on what types of documentation is needed for someone starting out.